MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMObject.md

 # Move-CMObject

 ## SYNOPSIS

-Moves a Configuration Manager object into a different folder.
+Move a Configuration Manager object into a different folder.

 ## SYNTAX